rvegajr/blessbox/docs/EMAIL_SETUP_VERCEL.md

    ```
    Should show status: "ready"

-2. **Test sending a verification email:**
+2. **Test sending an authentication email (6-digit code):**
-   - Go to onboarding page
+   - Go to login page: `https://www.blessbox.org/login`
    - Enter your email
-   - Click "Send Verification Code"
+   - Request the 6-digit code
    - Check your email inbox (and spam folder)

 3. **Check Vercel logs:**
    - Go to Vercel dashboard → Your project → Logs
    - Look for email-related logs
-   - Should see: `✅ Verification email sent successfully to [email]`
+   - Should see success or error logs for SendGrid/SMTP delivery

 ## Common Issues